Azurelol/fu-azure-compendia/README.md

-# My Content Module
+# Fabula Ultima Azure Compendia

-A template for creating your own Foundry VTT content module.
+A Foundry VTT compendia for the Fabula Ultima system.